 I’m designing a number of physical products, collaborating with a few companies in the UK and elsewhere, which will start launching in the first quarter of 2019 — including a line of bespoke leather camera straps with a luxury boutique leather maker in Southeast England, and a range of jeans with Hiut Denim in Wales.

 The year has of course involved a lot of travel (normal for me), including 4 trips to Iceland, my first visit to China, a travel workshop in Alaska (the start of an ongoing series of workshops kicking off next year around the world with Moment Travel), a trip around the Southwest U.S., and a few stops around the UK and Europe, and I’ll be heading to Australia and New Zealand for most of November and December to round out the year.
 Jet lag is a near-constant state, to be sure!
+I’m considering hiring a motorhome next time, especially for the Australia leg (I’m already looking into hiring a motorhome in Brisbane) as it not only gives me somewhere to rest on the go, but also gives me more opportunities to take some amazing photos.

 Tell us more about how you got involved with hosting workshops, and what you enjoy about hosting them?